 Boils are common.
-They may occur in hair follicles anywhere on the body, but typically occur in areas where hair and sweat coexist, such as the:
+They may occur in hair follicles anywhere on the body but typically occur in areas where hair and sweat coexist, like the:

 Yes, sometimes boils can recur.
-The presence of the bacterium Staphylococcus aureus causes many cases of boils.
+The presence of the bacterium Staphylococcus aureus can cause repeat cases of boils.
 Once present, the body and skin may be more susceptible to reinfection.

 While this is a relatively low percentage, the study was only conducted through medical records.
 Those who had repeat boils may or may not have visited a doctor if they developed another boil.